martinheida/HighVoronoi.jl/docs/src/man/advanced.md

 ## Controlling the Voronoi-Algorithm

 The optional argument `search_settings::NamedTuple` will help to influence the Voronoi routine.
 However, if you don't know what for sure what you do, you should not touch these except for `force_irregular_search`.
 Otherwise don't blame the package if you get strange results or crash the algorithm.
+Also you should be aware of the fact that parameters once set at generation of a `VoronoiGeometry` are kept for refining, substituting, ....
+You can, however, locally modify these parameters with `search_settings` in `refine!` or `substitute!`

 The following commands are available:
 - `recursive` : When set to 'true' this will cause an iteration when verteces are found `out of line`: As long as in some step 'n' verteces are found